 We like to joke that catnip is like drugs for cats — but it turns out there’s definitely some psychotropic science going on when your feline gets into the catnip zone.
 But what does catnip do to cats?
 Check out this breakdown of what’s going on when your cat does catnip.

-According to science buffs, cats react to catnip after a volatile oil in it called nepetalactone interacts with the nasal tissue.
+What does catnip do to cats?
+Well, according to science buffs, cats react to catnip after a volatile oil in it called nepetalactone interacts with the nasal tissue.
 Yep, they’re pretty much sniffing up the ‘nip.
 Once the catnip has been engaged, it starts to replicate pheromones that in turn switch on feline receptors and make all sorts of neuron lightbulbs pop off in the cat’s brain.

+Looking for a less scientific answer to the question, “What does catnip do to cats?”
 Apparently, catnip produces a similar reaction to dabbling with LSD or marijuana (although let’s assume that no cats were actually subjected to such drugs in the name of catnip research).
 Oh, and the catnip high usually lasts for little more than 10 minutes, after which all order and decorum is resumed for another half an hour, before a cat’s catnip sensors are reset.

 If your kitty decides to smush her face in the catnip and scarf it down, there’s a strong chance she’ll slip into a sedated state of bliss.
 Yep, at this point your feline is zoned out and no doubt hallucinating waterfalls of gravy cascading down walls that are now made of infinite cardboard.
 For proof, the video above captures seven — count ‘em — totally blitzed cats.